 Strong measures required to avoid economic collapse: Vietnam PM

-The Hanoitimes - In addition to stimulus packages, the government is scheduled to issue a comprehensive resolution detailing drastic measures to help spur economic growth.
+In addition to stimulus packages, the government is scheduled to issue a comprehensive resolution detailing drastic measures to help spur economic growth.

 The Vietnamese government will take further bold measures to avoid economic contraction and even collapse, according to Prime Minister Nguyen Xuan Phuc.

 |Prime Minister Nguyen Xuan Phuc at the conference.
 Source: VGP.|

 A disruption to socio-economic activities and failure to set the state for a strong economic recovery in the post-pandemic period would lead to severe consequences for the society and economy, including civil unrest, Phuc said at a national online conference on April 10.

 According to Phuc, to date, the government has rolled out supporting programs such as a credit aid package worth VND300 trillion (US$12.87 billion), a VND180-trillion (US$7.63 billion) fiscal stimulus package in forms of delay of payment of value-added tax, corporate tax and income tax, and a financial support package for vulnerable people worth VND62 trillion (US$2.7 billion).

 However, Phuc said more is needed to ensure the economy gets on track for recovery, adding after this conference, the government would issue a comprehensive resolution detailing measures to address concern of the business community and help spur economic growth.

 Phuc requested government agencies to set up growth scenarios after the pandemic, with the Ministry of Planning and Investment being tasked with proposing preliminary solutions to buttress the economy next week.

 Minister of Planning and Investment Nguyen Chi Dung said the pandemic has disrupted global value chains and trading activities, and caused a plunge from both the demand and supply sides.